Quick Links To MYC National Communications on Israel:

 What You Can Do:

-1 – PRAY: Pray for peace in Israel and that Canada, along with the nations of the world, will have wisdom in helping to bring peace to this region of the Middle East.
+1 – PRAY: Please pray for peace in Israel and that Canada, along with the nations of the world, would have wisdom in helping to bring peace to this region of the Middle East.

-2 – E-MAIL: Please consider emailing PM Justin Trudeau, along with your own Member of Parliament, to let them know that you are in full support of how the previous administration handled relations with Israel.
-Express your hopes that the new government would continue to show support and “be a friend” of this nation.
+2 – E-MAIL: Please consider emailing PM Justin Trudeau, along with your own Member of Parliament, to let them know that you are in full support of Israel and would like to see Canada “be a friend” of this nation.